MaxMady/BloxFlip-Auto-Rain-Joiner/README.md

 - Anti-Bot Bypass

 ## Why was this project made?
 > The main goal behind creation of such a program was to provide free robux to people who can't afford it.
-[EzRain](https://www.youtube.com/watch?v=tg0wg09WTjs) as well sells this, but at unfairingly overpriced, and therefore I wanted to contribute whatever I could!
+[EzRain](https://www.youtube.com/watch?v=tg0wg09WTjs) as well sells this, but at unfairingly overpriced, which is definetly a scam and therefore I wanted to contribute whatever I could!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## __Setup__